wazuh/wazuh-documentation/source/installation-guide/wazuh-dashboard/step-by-step.rst

 .. note::

-   -  It is highly recommended to change the default passwords of Wazuh indexer for the users passwords.
+   It is highly recommended to change the default Wazuh indexer passwords.
 To perform this action, see the :doc:`/user-manual/securing-wazuh/wazuh-indexer` section.
-   -  It is also recommended to customize the file ``/etc/wazuh-indexer/jvm.options`` to improve the performance of Wazuh indexer.
-Learn more about this process in the :ref:`memory_locking` section.

 Next steps
 ----------